fabric8io/fabric8/docs/apps.md

 For example an App could generate an ActiveMQ regional cluster; where the template is parameterised with the region name, it's service port number and the number of replicas.

+An App can then be packaged into an [App Zip](appzip.html) for easier distribution between environments.